Kevin Quiambao: Senior national team

 In 2021, Quiambao was invited to the Philippine national team training pool, but he declined the invitation to fulfill requirements needed for his Grade 12 studies.
 He accepted the invite the following year as Gilas was preparing for the third window of qualifying for the 2023 FIBA World Cup.
 He played two games in the third window and four games in the 2022 FIBA Asia Cup, averaging a team-high 4.2 assists, with 6.0 points and 3.5 rebounds.
 He was also on the roster for the fifth and sixth windows.

 While playing for Strong Group Athletics at the 2024 Dubai International Basketball Championship, Quiambao received an offer to play for the United Arab Emirates national team as a naturalized player.
 Later that year, he played in the first and second windows of the 2025 FIBA Asia Cup qualifiers.
 Against Hong Kong, he finished with 15 points on 7-of-12 shooting to go along with three rebounds, two assists and a steal in 17 minutes of action, while in a win over Chinese Taipei, he had eight points, five rebounds, and four assists.
 He also played in the FIBA OQT, his first major tournament as a member of the senior national team.

+In 2025, Quiambao played in the 2025 FIBA Asia Cup.
+Against Saudi Arabia, he contributed 17 points to bring Gilas back into the quarterfinals for the first time since 2017.
+In a crucial win over Jordan during the second round of qualifying for the 2027 FIBA World Cup, he scored 14 points with five rebounds and made the game-winning three-pointer.

 Player profile

 In high school, he became known as a player who did not need the ball to be effective, and a solid defender with his size.
 His biggest strengths are his three-point shooting, ball-handling, defense, and conditioning.
 He has patterned his playing style after Nikola Jokić's as a playmaking big man, and has said that his goal is to become capable of playing not just the five position, but the four and three positions as well.
 He previously weighed in at 103 kilograms, but slimmed down to 93 kg to play better at the three.
 Philippines head coach Tim Cone has lauded his versatility, as he could play more positions for the national team.
+In 2026, he tried Quiambao at shooting guard in a game against New Zealand, in which he scored 23 points and was able to display his size, ball-handling, perimeter shooting, and ability to get to the rim.